Resilient Communities Bangladesh: PROTIC PhD Scholarships

 PROTIC (Participatory Research and Ownership with Technology, Information and Change) works in rural Bangladesh trialling innovative information and communications strategies though participatory action research.
 PROTIC has a focus on empowering women though enhancing community well-being and livelihoods in poor agricultural communities.

 The PROTIC project is a partnership between Oxfam in Bangladesh and its community partner organisations, Oxfam Australia, and the Faculty of IT, Monash University, supported by the Empowerment Charitable Trust.
-PROTIC is part of the overall RECALL program at Oxfam in Bangladesh.
+PROTIC is part of the overall REE-CALL program at Oxfam in Bangladesh.

 The primary goal of PROTIC is to develop current, accurate, and trustworthy interactive information (primarily via mobile technologies) for women in agriculture in Bangladesh, to enable them to act to improve their well-being and livelihoods in one of the most densely populated and ecological fragile parts of the world.
 There is already a very high ownership of mobiles in Bangladesh with a good 3G network.
 The project also aims to innovate through mobile phone applications and other rural-relevant networked technologies, in conjunction with the establishment of information networks that contribute to strengthening of local, and particularly women’s, voices in the community development process.